Governance/rtgov/samples/jbossas/ordermgmt/app/Readme.txt

 To test the service, there are a set of example request SOAP messages defined in the test/main/resources/xml folder.
-These can be sent to the service using a SOAP client (e.g. SOAP UI), or using the following command:
+These can be sent to the service using a SOAP client (e.g. SOAP UI), initialized using the wsdl found in the src/main/resources/wsdl folder, or using the following command:

 	mvn exec:java -Dreq=<name> [ -Dcount=<number> ]